 You do not need to be an expert, but basic business intuition helps:

-An online assessment with two games: Ecosystem Building (create a sustainable ecosystem by selecting species) and Redrock Study (data analysis questions).
-It takes 60-70 minutes and tests problem-solving and pattern recognition.
+An online assessment with two current games: Sea Wolf (a microbe-combination task across ocean sites) and Redrock Study (data analysis questions).
+The Ecosystem Building scenario that appeared in earlier versions was phased out globally in mid-2025.
+The full assessment takes 60-70 minutes and tests problem-solving and pattern recognition.
 You cannot directly study for it, but mental math practice helps.

 The Personal Experience Interview is a 15-20 minute behavioral interview that accounts for roughly 50% of your evaluation.
-The interviewer picks one of three dimensions and probes deeply into a specific story from your past.
-Prepare 3 stories with specific details and metrics.
+The interviewer picks one of four dimensions and probes deeply into a specific story from your past.
+Prepare 4 stories with specific details and metrics.

 In interviewer-led cases, McKinsey controls the direction.
 You present an initial framework, but then they direct you to specific questions and analyses.
 You cannot rely on your framework as a crutch.
 Practice being interrupted and redirected.

 Typically two rounds.
-First round has 2-3 interviews with junior to mid-level consultants.
+First round has 2 interviews with junior to mid-level consultants.
 Final round has 2-3 interviews with partners.
-Each interview includes a case (25-30 min) and PEI (15-20 min).
+Each interview includes a case (25-35 minutes) and PEI (15-20 min), totalling ~45 minutes when PEI is bundled.

 Yes.
 For McKinsey, practice interviewer-led cases with frequent redirects.
 Prepare 3 deep PEI stories.
 For BCG/Bain, practice driving candidate-led cases and prepare shorter fit examples.
 Mental math and structuring are important for all three.